The Outer Worlds 2: Will Obsidian Change the RPG Game Again?

 Commentary: Platform-performance, compatibility (e.g., Steam Deck, PC), and review timing are big topics.

-My Take: What I Personally Think About The Sequel’s Direction
+My Take: How I Feel About The Sequel Personally

-What really stands out is the move to Unreal Engine 5.
-For me, that signals a push toward richer world immersion and bigger set pieces.
-But here’s the catch—the charm of the first game wasn’t just in visuals or combat, it was in the writing, personality, and humor.
-So while I’m excited for “more action” and “more graphics,” I’m also hoping Obsidian doesn’t lose the satirical soul that made the first game feel oddly relatable in its dystopian absurdity.
+The big standout of course is the jump to Unreal Engine 5.
+For me, that means a move toward richer world immersion and larger set pieces.
+But here’s the thing — the appeal of the first game wasn’t just its graphics or combat, it was also in its writing, personality and humor.
+So, while I’m eager for “more action” and “better graphics,” I’m also hoping that Obsidian doesn’t lose the satirical soul that made the first game feel so weirdly relatable in its dystopian absurdity.

 FAQs About The Outer Worlds 2